 Here are some of the guided tours I took or would take if I had more time to explore Ireland.

 YOUR COMPLETE GUIDE TO VISITING GLENDALOUGH VALLEY, IRELAND

 Glendalough is located about one-hour drive from Dublin and works as a perfect destination for a day trip to escape the hustle and bustle of the big city.

 There are plenty of ways to visit the Glendalough Valley, but driving is by far the best one.
 It ensures greater flexibility and allows to explore some places nearby.
 More importantly, you can drive at your own speed and enjoy the stunning scenery along the way.
 Because, as everybody knows, Ireland is all about green pastures and endless hills.

 Glendalough Monastic Site

-Most of the structures of Glendalough Monastic Site that survived today date from the 10th though 12th centuries.
-Some of the building to pay closer attention to when on the site are St. Kevin’s Kitchen, the Gateway, St. Kevin’s Cross, the Cathedral, and round tower.
+Most of the structures of the Glendalough monastic site that survived today date from the 10th though 12th centuries.
+Some of the buildings to pay closer attention on the site are St. Kevin’s Kitchen, the Gateway, St. Kevin’s Cross, the Cathedral, and a round tower.

 Hike to Upper and Lower Lakes